The Psychology of Selling:You know that moment when you realize you’ve finally won over a tough prospect? There’s no better feeling in sales.

 Instead, think of it as a doctor-patient conversation.
+Dig into the psychology of selling in every situation.
 Diagnose what’s wrong with the prospect and then, once you have a full understanding of their challenges and needs, present only the solution that will solve their problems.

 The Psychology of Selling Step #3: Pressure is a no-no.

 Grown-ups are always telling kids that bad behavior is a “no-no”—and this is exactly how I feel about pressure in sales.
 Never, ever apply pressure to your prospects in a selling situation.
+This is Psychology of Selling 101.
 It’s a huge no-no and here’s why: Not only is it supremely unhelpful in gaining a prospect’s trust, but it’s also likely to kill the sale completely.

 We want to remove all pressure from the selling situation.
 Instead of trying to persuade the prospect to tell us yes, we want to take a step back.
 Like I said earlier, the concept of reactance means that when we push someone to do something, they’ll immediately pull back.
 So don’t push.